ory/kratos-selfservice-ui-node/README.md

 3 steps:

-Step 1: install the ESLint plugin in your code editor, Step 2: install ESLint through npm (`npm i eslint`), Step 3: Add this to your `settings.json` file:
+Step 1: install the ESLint plugin in your code editor Step 2: install ESLint through npm (`npm i eslint`) Step 3: Add this to your `settings.json` file:

 ```
   "editor.codeActionsOnSave": {